-SUPERSTRUCTURES is excited to launch the sixth season of the Frost Jacking Day Tracker.
+SUPERSTRUCTURES is excited to launch the seventh season of the Frost Jacking Day Tracker.
 "Frost jacking" is what happens when freezing temperatures cause rain or snow to turn to ice and expand cracks in a facade.
 As cycles of freezing and thawing accumulate, the cracks continue to grow and exterior hazardous conditions or interior water damage or leaks can occur.

 The skies over New York City got a little wilder late last year when Flaco, a Eurasian eagle owl escaped the Central Park Zoo.
 City bird watchers may also start noticing Flaco’s mechanical counterparts: UAVs—drones—approved last year for building inspections across the five boroughs.